wangxb96/EODE/README.md

 - **TestData**: Test data used in the experiment.

 ## Dependencies
-- This project was developped with **MATLAB 2021a**.
+- This project was developed with **MATLAB 2021a**.
 Early versions of MATLAB may have incompatibilities.

 ## Instructions
 ### 1. Main Code